Henry Stephenson (Royal Navy officer): Later career

-On 4 August 1890 Stephenson was promoted rear admiral, serving as Commander-in-Chief of the Pacific Station from 4 May 1893 to 19 June 1896.
+On 4 August 1890 Stephenson was promoted to rear admiral, serving as Commander-in-Chief of the Pacific Station from 4 May 1893 to 19 June 1896.
 He was promoted vice admiral on 10 October 1896, serving from 7 June 1897 to 20 December 1898 as Commander-in-Chief of the Channel Squadron.
-He was appointed a Knight Commander of the Order of the Bath (KCB) on 22 June 1897 during the celebrations of Queen Victoria's Diamond Jubilee, he flew his flag from HMS Majestic during the Spithead Naval Review marking the Jubilee on 26 June 1897.
+He was appointed a Knight Commander of the Order of the Bath (KCB) on 22 June 1897 in the 1897 Diamond Jubilee Honours, he flew his flag from HMS Majestic during the Spithead Naval Review marking the Jubilee on 26 June 1897.
 On the accession of Edward the VII, he became an Extra Naval Equerry, he was promoted admiral on 7 December 1901, and from 28 March 1902 to 1904 he was the First and Principal Naval Aide-de-Camp to King Edward VII.
 He retired on 16 September 1904 with the rank of admiral.

 Stephenson was appointed Knight Grand Cross of the Royal Victorian Order (GCVO) in the November 1902 Birthday Honours list, and was invested with the insignia by the King at Buckingham Palace on 18 December 1902.
 On 24 July 1904 Stephenson was appointed Gentleman Usher of the Black Rod.
 In this capacity he served at a number of important state occasions, such as the State Opening of Parliament, the Coronation of George V, the investiture of the then Prince of Wales (later Edward VIII of the United Kingdom) as a Knight of the Garter in 1911.
 He was appointed an Extra Equerry to George V of the United Kingdom on 10 June 1910.